jeremynoesen/AISpongeLite/README.md

 ## Troubleshooting

-- If you encounter the error "Missing permissions.", make sure the bot has the following permissions: View Channels, Embed Links, Attach Files, Read Message History, Use External Emojis, and Send Messages.
+- If you encounter the error "Missing permissions.", make sure the bot has the following permissions: View Channels, Embed Links, Attach Files, Read Message History, and Use External Emojis.
-- If you encounter the error "An error occurred.", try using the generate command again.
-If it happens right after generation jumps from 0%, try changing the wording of your topic.
+- If you encounter the error "An error occurred.", try again later.
+If this occurs immediately after generation progresses past 0%, try rewording your topic.
+Quotation marks and similar punctuation can cause problems.

 ## Demonstration